AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

    >[!NOTE]
    >
-   >As an alternative to using the Magento CLI, you can update the Base URL from the [Admin](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/site-store/store-urls.html)
+   >As an alternative to using the Cloud CLI, you can update the Base URL from the [Admin](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/site-store/store-urls.html)

 1. Restart web browser.